Client API - Accessing past results

 This call has a global effect.
 Selecting the local metadata will, for example, not allow access to information stored in remote metadata providers.

-ms: string
+ms: str

 Can be a path (selects local metadata), a URL starting with http (selects the service metadata) or an explicit specification <metadata_type>@<info>; as an example, you can specify local@<path> or service@<url>.